What is an Index

 Lets jump straight to it and create an index on the given table:

 CREATE INDEX idx_salary ON employees(salary);

 You can create an index on one or many columns at a time.
 If you commonly filter against multiple columns in your database you can create your indexes against both columns:

 When Postgres creates your index, similar to other databases, it holds a lock on the table while its building the index.
 For smaller datasets this can be quite quick, but often by the time your adding an index it has grown to a large amount of data.
 This means that to get performance improvements you must essentially experience downtime, at least for that table.
 Postgres has the ability to create this index without locking the table.
 By using CREATE INDEX CONCURRENTLY your index will be built without a long lock on the table while its built.
 An example use would be:

 When your index is smarter than you

-In all cases an index will not be be used by Postgres.
+It is not always fastest for Postgres to make use of an index.
 Most of the time you should trust Postgres to do the right thing.
 An example case is when your query returns a large percentage of the data that exists in a table, it may not use the index.
 This is because it is easiest to scan the table once, versus using the index then making additional lookups.

 Since Postgres version 9.2, count() queries can be optimized with indexes thanks to index-only scans.
 However in previous versions, count() queries are costly because Postgres has to do a sequential scan.